colinkingswood/sennder/README.md

 > . sender_venv/bin/activate

 Download the repository.
-'cd'  to the top level sennder folder, the same place where manage.py is lcoated
+'cd'  to the top level sennder folder, the same place where manage.py is located
+> cd sennder

-install the dependencies
+install the dependencies into our virtual environment
 > pip install -r requirements.txt

 Optionally set the django setting moudle with (the default settings module should work):